-College Catalog: Admissions Policies
+College Catalog: Admissions Information

 Durham Tech is supportive of concurrent enrollment for high school students.
-The college encourages interested high school students who have progressed beyond the normal high school curriculum to take college-level courses at Durham Tech.
+The College encourages interested high school students who have progressed beyond the normal high school curriculum to take college-level courses at Durham Tech.

 Enrollment Due Dates

 Enrollment due dates are provided to encourage students to complete the admissions process in time for general registration.
 If a student submits all required paperwork by the enrollment due date for each term, the student can expect the following: to be admitted to the College, to have their transcripts evaluated in time to meet with an advisor, and to have the option to charge tuition and books to financial aid (if eligible) at the beginning of the general registration period for new students.

 Students who miss the enrollment due dates should be prepared to bring official transcripts (sealed in an envelope) to Admissions, Registration, and Records; and pay for tuition, fees, and books independently during registration.

 Admissions Support for Veterans